marcotoronto/rdm-test/content/03_create_readme.md

 {: .no_toc}
 {: .label .label-green }

-Please help us to make sense of a dataset.
+Please help us to make sense of a project.

 Access this project:

 >Davis, Matthew, 2024, "Soil Adsorption Curves and Environmental Soil Data", <a href="https://doi.org/10.5683/SP3/JGRIN0" target="_blank">https://doi.org/10.5683/SP3/JGRIN0</a>, Borealis, V1

-Take a look at this dataset and try to answer the following:
+Take a look at this project and try to answer the following:

 1. You got new data for ammonia absoprtion into soil from corktown, how would you go about generating the new model and plot?
 2. You want to recreate the whole project, what package(s) do you need to have installed to rerun everything?